honsaar/tabify/README.md

 Make your changes, then push it to the `Master` branch of this repo.
 Then go to [tabify.netlify.com](https://tabify.netlify.com) to test it.
 We require a hosted instance of this for the callbacks to work. **Netlify** is a static hosting service that automatically deploys each time we make a push to this git repo.

 For now it's just deploying using the `Master` branch, but we can update that later as we create dev branches if required. (*Note: We will need to update the Spotify App Dashboard to also accept these additional callback URIs*)

+## Future Ideas
+- *Not everyone uses Spotify, what APIs exist for SoundCloud and Apple Music?*